kubealex/libvirt-ocp4-provisioner/README.md

 **mem** and **disk** are intended in GB

 **cluster.version** allows you to choose a particular version to be installed (i.e. 4.5.0, stable)

+**additional_block_device** controls whether an additional disk of the given size should be added to Workers or Control Plane nodes in case of compact (3 nodes) setup

 The **role** for workers is intended for nodes labelling.
 Omitting labels sets them to their default value, **worker**